 Avian influenza — are humans at risk?

-Story updated May 21, 2018.
-Michigan State University Extension experts have assembled resources and information to help answer frequently asked questions that poultry owners, 4-H families and consumers may have about avian influenza.
+With highly pathogenic avian influenza (HPAI) arriving in Michigan, Michigan State University Extension experts have assembled resources and information to help answer frequently asked questions that poultry owners, 4-H families, and consumers may have about avian influenza.

-The avian influenza A virus, also referred to as avian flu or bird flu, is a virus which occurs naturally among wild aquatic birds throughout the world.
-It can infect domestic poultry as well as other birds and animals.
+The avian influenza A virus, also referred to as avian flu or bird flu, is a virus that occurs naturally among wild aquatic birds throughout the world.
+This group of birds includes geese and ducks.
+It can also infect domestic poultry such as chickens and turkeys, as well as other birds and animals.
 The virus can be deadly for domestic poultry and, if infected, whole flocks can be wiped out.
-This raises a question for consumers: “If avian influenza can infect domestic poultry, can it be transmitted to humans?”
+This raises the question for many people: “If avian influenza can infect domestic poultry, can it be transmitted to humans?”

-According to eXtension, when avian influenza is detected in the United States, the chance of infected poultry or eggs entering our food system is extremely low.
-The reason is that once birds are infected with the virus, they die quickly and are removed from the food chain.
-We also have safeguards in place for inspecting and handling flocks that have or are suspected of having avian influenza.
-The USDA keeps track of outbreaks throughout the United States.
-Regular updates are posted on their website.
-The USDA Animal and Plant Health Inspection Service monitors avian influenza throughout the United States.
+When avian influenza is detected in the United States, the chance of infected poultry or eggs entering our food system is extremely low.
+One of the main reasons is that once birds are infected with the virus, they die quickly and are removed from the food chain.
+There are safeguards in place for inspecting and handling flocks that have or are suspected of having avian influenza.
+The USDA Animal and Plant Health Inspection Service monitors avian influenza throughout the United States and the USDA keeps track of outbreaks and regular updates are posted on their website.

-Avian influenza is much more of an issue for those who raise poultry than for those who consume it.
-The general public can rest assured that no one has come down with avian flu after consuming poultry or eggs that have been cooked properly.
-Michigan State University Extension and the USDA recommend that chicken be cooked to a minimum temperature of 165 degrees Fahrenheit.
-Never thaw frozen chicken at room temperature—thaw the meat in the refrigerator, the microwave or a cold water bath.
+- Never thawing frozen chicken at room temperature.
+Instead, thaw the meat in the refrigerator, the microwave, or a cold-water bath.
 For instructions on how to thaw poultry safely, refer to the Michigan State University Extension bulletin How to Safely Handle Raw Poultry and Tips for Cutting Up a Whole Bird.

-Keep eggs refrigerated at 40 degrees Fahrenheit.
-Do not keep raw eggs out of the refrigerator for more than two hours.
-Cook egg dishes to 160 degrees Fahrenheit.
+- Cooking egg-containing dishes to 160 degrees.
 Eggs that are scrambled, fried, poached, boiled or baked should be cooked until the yolk and white are firm.